svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 **Seed**

 A _seed_ value is a compact value that is used to [derive](#key-derivation) the actual secret key (and public key) for an account.
 The `master_key`, `master_seed`, and `master_seed_hex` all represent the same seed value, in various formats.
-Any of these formats can be used to [sign transactions](transaction-basics.html#signing-and-submitting-transactions) in the [`rippled` APIs](rippled-api.html) and some [other SGYL software](software-ecosystem.html).
+Any of these formats can be used to [sign transactions](transaction-basics.html#signing-and-submitting-transactions) in the [`rippled` APIs](rippled-api.html) and some [other RCPL software](software-ecosystem.html).
 Despite being prefixed with `master_`, the keys this seed represents are not necessarily the master keys for an account; you can use a key pair as a regular key or a member of a multi-signing list as well.

 Because the seed value is the basis for all the other information of an account, you must protect it very carefully.
 Anyone who has knows an address's seed value effectively has full control over that address.